finos/legend-studio/docs/design/studio-roundtrips.md

 We will attempt to cover some of the most prominent data flow within each system.
 These are not meant to be in-depth, nor exhaustive.
 But this might help new developers with how to navigate these systems' codebases.

-- `Pure`: Pure is a very sophisticated system, and it has many different data flows.
+- `Pure`: Pure is a very sophisticated system with many different data flows.
 Pure uses `text` for storage.
 One of its main flow is:
   - Pure IDE flow: `text` -- [parser + compiler] --> `metamodel`
 - `Engine`: Engine does not have any storage, it just processes data models.
 Some of the main flows are:
   - `Compilation`: `protocol` -- [compiler] --> `metamodel`